sergio-costas/openqa_ubuntu/README.md

 kvm must also be working on your machine.
 As a hack, I run `sudo chmod 666 /dev/kvm`.

 There are scripts to help running the tests.
+Please run them from the `scripts` directory.

 To run, navigate to the `scripts` directory, and run `sudo ./start_containers`.